Last updated on: 15 October 2020

 In the hit Korean drama, “My Love from the Star” (별에서 온 그대), the main female character, Cheon Song-yi, likes chimaek (치맥) very much.
-Chimaek is the short form for fried chicken (치킨 – pronounced as “chikin”) and beer (맥주 – pronounced as “maekju”) generally used among the younger generations.
+Chimaek (or Chimac) is the short form for fried chicken (치킨 – pronounced as “chikin”) and beer (맥주 – pronounced as “maekju”) generally used among the younger generations.
 Due to the popularity of that Korean drama in China, chimaek has also become a popular Korean food there.
 It was said that customers needed to wait in line for 3 hours to order fried chicken at some Korean fried chicken restaurants in Shanghai and Beijing.

 In fact, Koreans like fried chicken very much – they can easily have fried chicken either in fried chicken restaurants or by home delivery.
 In South Korea, there is even a “Chicken University” offering courses on how to cook fried chicken and run a fried chicken restaurant and doing research and development projects on new varieties of fried chicken – you can refer to my blog post dated 28 November 2014 for details of the “Chicken University”.

 How did chimaek become popular in South Korea?

 Initially, chicken were used to make samgyetang (ginseng chicken soup) in Korea – you can read more about samgyetang in my blog post dated 16 April 2015.
 After the Korean War, the U.S. armies stationed in various cities in South Korea, one of which was Daegu.
 As the Americans liked fried chicken, the Koreans developed recipes for fried chicken and established fried chicken restaurants near the army camps in Daegu to cater for these American customers.
 Starting from the 1970’s, Daegu became the main chicken raising city in South Korea and nearly 80% of chicken came from Daegu.